Cinkowyy/spacex-api-gui/README.md

 ## General information
 App displays list of starlinks, rockets and information about Tesla Roadster launched into space.
 The starlink list has a pagination of 10 elements per page.

-APP fetch data from the SpaceX API
+App fetch data from the SpaceX API <br/>
 Link: https://github.com/r-spacex/SpaceX-API

 ## Technologies Used